-Since January 2009 a flagging system to judge performance of the individual laboratories has been implemented.
-In the annual report for an individual laboratory flags indicate poor performance for accuracy, precision, linearity and recovery.
+In order to easily judge performance of individual laboratories, the annual report of an individual laboratory may include flags in case of poor performance for accuracy, precision, linearity and recovery.
 Analytes with satisfactory performance for at least three of the four parameters (thus no or only one flag or no result) receive a green flag.
 Thus, a green flag indicates satisfactory performance for analysis of that particular analyte while a flag indicates that your laboratory has failed to attain satisfactory performance.
 Criteria for red flags can be found in the general information on the website (general information; interactive website, explanation annual report).